Optimal congestion control strategies for near-capacity urban metros: informing intervention via fundamental diagrams: Introduction

-During peak hours, high volumes of passenger boardings and alightings may lead to substantial increases in dwell times of trains at stations, which gives rise to passenger-congestion at stations \citep{Seo2017}.
+Congestion in metros can be classified into two main categories: (1) passenger-congestion due to longer boarding and alighting times, and (2) train-congestion due to queuing and reduction in train velocity.
+High numbers of passenger boardings and alightings may lead to substantial increases in stopping or dwell times of trains at stations, which gives rise to passenger-congestion at stations \citep{Seo2017}.
 As transit systems are operating at high, often near-capacity service frequencies, increased and irregular dwell times of trains may eventually disrupt service frequencies due to queuing of trains.
 This queuing phenomenon is referred to as train-congestion or knock-on-delays \citep{Carey1994}.
 Since the headway of train arrivals at stations increase as a result of train-congestion, passenger-congestion at stations intensifies due to further accumulation of passengers on the platform \citep{Seo2017, Keiji2015, Daganzo2009}.
 Thus, passenger-congestion and train-congestion develop into a vicious cycle, and passenger-congestion is generally the root cause of this phenomenon \citep{Seo2017,Daganzo2009,Zhang2019}.
 The stations where passenger-congestion arises can be characterised as active bottlenecks in the transit network.
 Based on network configuration and operational attributes, congestion may spread from these bottleneck stations to other parts of the network, resulting in larger overall delays and degradation in system-wide performance.
+Reduction in recurrent congestion requires control strategies, such as controlling the inflow of passengers entering bottleneck stations.
+The overarching aim of this study is to develop an appropriate data-driven model of passenger-congestion; the nucleus of congestion-related delays in metro networks; that can inform optimal control strategies.